nvim-neorg/neorg/docs/ROADMAP.md

 - [x] Implement a `core.norg.concealer` module - this module will make the experience much more aesthetically pleasing by using icons for bits of text rather than raw text itself (**DONE** 2021-05-28).
 - [x] Allow todo items to be checked, unchecked and marked as pending with a keybind. (**DONE** 2021-05-29)
 - [x] Extend functionality of metamodules, allow individual modules from a metamodule to be selectively disabled (**DONE** 2021-05-30).
-- [ ] Module to manage directories where .norg files can be stored.
+- [x] Module to manage directories where .norg files can be stored (`core.norg.dirman`).
-- [ ] Telescope.nvim plugin to interact with above module and fuzzy find .norg files.
+- [x] Make fancy README
-- [ ] Refine and finalize the .norg spec.
+- [x] Create the .norg spec.
 This spec will try to be similar to other markdown formats, but does not promise to keep everything the same.
 The goal is as little ambiguity and as much predictability as possible.
-- [x] Begin implementing the norg parser module.
-This will be the most complex module out of all the ones that will exist in neorg, so this one will take a while.
-The norg parser will generate a syntax tree from the current norg file.
-Other modules will be able to interface with this syntax tree, and the corresponding buffer will update accordingly (both the syntax tree and the actual buffer will be in sync).
-This is where the heart of neorg will reside, which is why the most effort needs to be put into it in order to make it truly extensible.
-	- [x] Start work on the scanner (**DONE** - the scanner is complete, however currently it is only that - a scanner.
-It needs to be rewritten and instead implemented as a lexer for greater flexibility.)
+- [ ] Telescope.nvim plugin to interact with `core.norg.dirman` and fuzzy find .norg files etc.
+- [ ] Implement a Treesitter parser
+	- [ ] Syntax highlight
+	- [ ] Sophisticated interaction with the AST
+	- [ ] Indentation engine
-	- [ ] Create the parser - the parser takes inputs from the lexer and converts it into an abstract syntax tree.
+- [ ] Create an nvim-compe completion source

-Things that might be done in this release:
+### Things that might be done in this release:
 - [x] Asynchronous module loading - on the surface this seems very trivial, but I have encountered a problem I cannot find a solution to online.
 The module loader uses pcall() to require the modules (in case they don't exist), but the problem is pcall just does not work asynchronously, no matter what I tried.
 Until a fix isn't found for this, async module loading will not be a possibility.
 I might be just dumb though in which case let me know how to fix it :) (**DONE** 2021-05-03 | Migrated over to plenary.nvim, all works awesome now)
-- [ ] Automatic grabbing from GitHub - if a module cannot be found when the `neorg.modules.load...()` family of functions are invoked then asynchronously grab it from GitHub then try again.
-This one has proven to be a bit difficult for me.
+- [x] Add more API functions.
+These functions will just allow any module to more easily interact with the environment around them; some quality-of-life stuff.
 - [ ] Add a module for efficiently managing and manipulating vim windows, be it splits, floating windows etc.
-- [ ] Add more API functions.
-These functions will just allow any module to more easily interact with the environment around them; some quality-of-life stuff.

 # Plans after 0.1
 > Ok that's pretty cool, so after 0.1 I should be at least able to do some basic stuff, right?
 What's next though?